guardian/guration/README.md

 # Guration

-A module that allows you to validate drag and drop actions on a tree of data, culminating in 'edits' that describe the modification on a normalized data structure.
+A module that allows you to validate drag and drop actions on a tree of data, culminating in 'edits' that describe the modification on a normalized data structure (rather than the whole tree).
 There are two types of edits a `Remove` and an `Insert`.
 The drag and drop logic is handle by the `Level` component, so reference below to drag zones and drop zones will refer to the drag zones created using the `Level` component.

-Note that **edits don't change the tree**, instead the expectation is that state updates will be made in the consumer appilcation in response to these edits that cause a render to the `Guration` part of the app that then reflects these edits.
+Note that **a valid drop doesn't changed the rendered tree**, instead the expectation is that state updates will be made in the consumer appilcation in response to these edits that cause a render to the `Guration` part of the app that then reflects these edits.

 ## Edits

 First it will be worth describing edits.
-Edits are objects that describe an update to the tree and will only be fired when they are deemed to be valid (i.e. a drop of some type into a position that accepts that type).
-Moves into the same position (i.e. moving an element into the drop zone either side of itself) will not fire edits, and edits that are invalid will fire errors.
+Edits are objects that describe an update to the tree and will only be fired when they are deemed to be valid (i.e. a drop of some `type` into a position that accepts that `type`).
+Moves into the same position (i.e. moving an node into the drop zone either side of itself) will not fire edits, and edits that are invalid will fire errors.

 ### `Remove`

-A `Remove` edit will only fire as part of a pair of edits: `[Remove, Insert]`, which describes a move of an element from inside the Guration `Root` context back into another valid position.
+A `Remove` edit will only fire as part of a pair of edits: `[Remove, Insert]`, which describes a move of an node from inside the Guration `Root` context back into another valid position.
 It has the following shape:

 ```js
 type Remove = {